Linda0840/recipe-EDA/README.md

 <iframe src="assets/Part_2_Minutes.html" width=500 height=550 frameBorder=0></iframe>

-The test result yielded a p-value of `0.037`, which is a sign that the missingness is potentially due to random chance, hence we cannot conclude that the missingness of `rating` is dependent on `time`.
+The test result yielded a p-value of `0.037`, given that we use α = 0.01 as our significance level, we __fail to reject the null hypothesis__, which is a sign that the missingness is potentially due to random chance, hence we cannot conclude that the missingness of `rating` is dependent on `time`.